vim-vdebug/vdebug/README.md

 4. VdebugTrace

-will trace expression or variables which you want to see continuous change.
+will trace expression or variables of which you want to see continuous change.

 [usage]